jesusfvj/repository-searcher-front/README.md

 ![Captura de pantalla 2023-06-05 a las 11 55 53](https://github.com/jesusfvj/repository-searcher-front/assets/119491399/c69a9518-fd6f-41e8-a747-e2f09671346e)

 ### - Search and view profiles of followers and following users

+-In the input type owner: to show users. owner: + your username will display and filter the repositories.

 ![Captura de pantalla 2023-06-05 a las 11 56 02](https://github.com/jesusfvj/repository-searcher-front/assets/119491399/82e68b35-e9ba-459b-884f-3bbe6c6c8bd3)
 ![Captura de pantalla 2023-06-05 a las 11 56 18](https://github.com/jesusfvj/repository-searcher-front/assets/119491399/64e8d006-97a3-4be3-89cc-5114af2373d3)